Fiber sculpture & botanical jewellery

 Back loop

 Pendant, necklace, hair clip (legs up).
-A small ring on the back — the moth hangs naturally, wings spread.
+A small ring on the back.
+The moth hangs naturally, wings spread.

 Belly loop mounting